spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

     nvidia.com/gpu: 1
 ```

-You can use a node selector or node affinity that requires your GPU-based pods to select the specific VNG containing the GPU image, based on the custom node label configured in the GPU VNG.
+You can use a node selector or node affinity that requires your GPU-based pods to select the specific VNG containing the GPU image based on the custom node label configured in the GPU VNG.

 <img src="/ocean/_media/tutorials-manage-vngs-02-5.png" />